openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Code Flow uses the grant type `authorization_code` as defined in [@!RFC6749] to issue Credentials.

-Figure 1 shows two options for how the Credential Issuance API defined in this specification can be implemented:
+Figure 1 shows the two flows that can be implemented for the issuance of the Credentials, as outlined in this specification:
-* a Wallet-initiated flow as described in (#use-case-4) or (#use-case-6)
+* **Wallet-initiated flow**, described in (#use-case-4) or (#use-case-6);
-* an Issuer-initiated flow as described in (#use-case-1) Note that the diagram does not illustrate all the optional features of this specification.
+* **Issuer-initiated flow**, described in (#use-case-1).

+Please note that the diagram does not illustrate all the optional features defined in this specification.

 !---
 ~~~ ascii-art